Reduce Belly Fat in 2017!

 In 2011, Minnesota was ranked the 38th most obese state in America with an obesity rate of 25.3%.
 Fifteen years ago, it was ranked the 24th most obese state with an overall rate of 14.6% obesity.

-- Combining the rates for overweight and obese adults gives a total of 63.1% of their total population of 5,303,925 (U. S. Census 2010), or over 3 million people with an increased risk of life-threatening health conditions.
+- Combining the rates for overweight and obese adults gives a total of 63.1% of their total population of 5,303,925 according to the U. S. Census 2010, or over 3 million people with an increased risk of life-threatening health conditions.

 - Rates of high blood pressure have risen to 21.6%, and diabetes rates are at 6.3%.

 - Racial and ethnic categories show

 - Approximately 23.9% of the population is under the age of 18, and as of 2007, 11.1 per cent of those children and teens, age 10 to 17, were considered obese.